nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Step 3: `FindByPrefixCommandParser` parses the `find` command to determine the attribute to search through and the keywords input by the user.
 `FindByPrefixCommandParser` creates a `FindByNameCommand` that extends `FindByPrefixCommand` with the keywords put into a `NameContainsKeywordsPredicate` object.

-Step 4: The `FindByNameCommand` is executed and tutors with names containing the string alex are added to the filtered list of tutors that have names containing the string alex captured in the `ModelManager` object, which makes use of the `UI` class to display the matching tutors.
+Step 4: The `FindByNameCommand` is executed and tutors with names containing the string "alex" are added to the filtered list of tutors that have names containing the string alex captured in the `ModelManager` object, which makes use of the `UI` class to display the matching tutors.

 Step 5: The execution ends, returning a `CommandResult` object that has the success message to be displayed to the user.